kelsikroon/PICmodel/README.md

 There are five main functions in this package:

-- `model.fit`: fits our Prevalence-Incidence-Cure model
+- `PICmodel.fit`: fits our Prevalence-Incidence-Cure model
-- `model.predict`: makes predictions from the model
+- `PICmodel.predict`: makes predictions from the model
-- `model.simulator`: simulates data under user-specified parameter values and covariates
+- `PICmodel.simulator`: simulates data under user-specified parameter values and covariates
 - `score.test.gamma`: performs a score test whether the shape parameter of the Gamma distribution for progression is equal to one or not.